ipverse/asn-ip/README.md

 }
 ```

-This repository is updated daily by pulling all routing announcements from a BGP routing table and merging it with the list of known autonomous systems.
+This repository is updated daily by pulling all route prefix announcements from the BGP routing table and merging it with a list of known autonomous systems.

-For a list of autonomous systems with their AS number (ASN) and description see [ipverse-asn-info](https://github.com/ipverse/asn-info)
+For the list of autonomous systems with their AS number (ASN) and description see [ipverse-asn-info](https://github.com/ipverse/asn-info)

 ## Use cases
 - Firewalling, e.g. to ban all IP addresses from that notorious, Spam-friendly network provider